taustation-fan/players-guide/README.md

 If you are at 100% encumbered, you will be losing 10% of each of the physical stats with every move to the different area of the station.
-If one of your physical stats reaches 0 because of encumbrance, you will lose consciousness and be taken to Sick Bay (you may even die if the station does not have a Sick Bay!), so try to offload heavy items at the first opportunity.
+If one of your physical stats reaches 0 because of encumbrance, you will lose consciousness and be taken to Sick Bay (or simply become unconscious), so try to offload heavy items at the first opportunity.

 If you don't want to carry around stuff, you can sell it to the vendors, (go to Market -> Vendors and then to your Inventory), to other players